pyinduct/pyinduct/docs/modules/index.rst

 automatically generated using PyInduct's docstrings.

-Click the  "modules" (:ref:`modindex`) link in the top right corner to easily access any PyInduct module, or use this contens:
+Click the  "modules" (:ref:`modindex`) link in the top right corner to easily access any PyInduct module, or use this table of contents:

 .. toctree::
     :maxdepth: 2